-Here is a closer look at some of this work:
+Here is a closer look at some of the work highlighted in our Community Benefit Report:

 Promoting Diversity, Equity and Inclusion